-The following chart compares the ACA with the House Bill and the Senate Bill (updated 7/14/17):
+The following chart compares the ACA with the House and Senate Bills:

 Item ACA House Bill Senate Bill Caps on annual or lifetime coverage Caps on annual or lifetime coverage are banned for essential health benefits.
 The ban on caps would not change, but because states could narrow what qualifies as an essential health benefit, more types of care could face caps.
-The ban on caps would not change, but States could opt out of ban.
-Children up to age of 26 Young adults could stay on their parents' health insurance plan until they're 26 years old.
-No change No change Employer Mandate Employers with 50 or more employees must offer healthcare to employees or pay a penalty The employer mandate would be effectively eliminated by reducing it to \$0 penalty The employer mandate would be effectively eliminated by reducing it to \$0 penalty Essential Health Benefits Insurers are required to cover 10 categories of essential health benefits, such as hospital visits and mental-health care.
+The ban on caps would not change, but states could opt out of ban.
+Children up to age of 26 are covered Young adults could stay on their parents' health insurance plan until they're 26 years old.
+No change No change Employer Mandate Employers with 50 or more employees must offer healthcare to employees or pay a penalty.
+The employer mandate would be effectively eliminated by reducing it to \$0 penalty.
+The employer mandate would be effectively eliminated by reducing it to \$0 penalty.
+Essential Health Benefits Insurers are required to cover 10 categories of essential health benefits, such as hospital visits and mental-health care.
 States would be allowed to change what qualifies as an essential health benefit.
 States would be allowed to change what qualifies as an essential health benefit.
-It would allow all insurance companies to sell bare- bones plans, as long as they also offer at least one that's comprehensive.
-High Risk Pools None established because of other protections for pre- existing conditions.
-States would receive \$130 billion over 10 years through a new Patient and State Stability Fund for high-risk pools and other programs to help sicker people.
-The stability fund would receive \$182 billion over 10 years and would be aimed at reimbursing insurers who take big losses.
-The new bill also adds \$45 billion to address the opioid epidemic.
 HSA Contributions Individuals can contribute up to \$3,400 and families up to \$6,750 to pretax health savings accounts.
 Starting in 2018, individuals could contribute up to \$6,550 and families could contribute up to \$13,100 to pretax health savings accounts.
 Contribution levels would be increased.
-HSA could be used to pay for insurance premiums.
 Individual Mandate The individual mandate requires most Americans to have health coverage or pay a fine.
-Eliminated by reducing it to \$0.
-Insurers would be allowed to impose a 30 percent premium surcharge on consumers who purchase a new plan after letting their previous coverage lapse - incentivizing healthy people to remain insured.
+Eliminated by reducing the fine to \$0.
+Insurers would be allowed to impose a 30% premium surcharge on consumers who purchase a new plan after letting their previous coverage lapse - incentivizing healthy people to remain insured.
 States could choose to make this penalty more severe.
 The individual mandate would be eliminated by reducing it to \$0.
 Consumers who drop their policies for 63 days or more face a six-month waiting period before coverage may begin in the following year.
-Being on a bare-bones plan (or skinny plan) counts as a break in coverage.